Niels Schoubben

 - 0000-0002-1190-1838

 Niels Schoubben is a postdoctoral researcher in the ERC project “The Silk Road Language Web” (PI: Prof. dr. Michaël Peyrot).
 As a linguist-cum-philologist, he studies the written remains of extinct Central Asian languages in order to uncover words and grammatical patterns borrowed from one ancient language into the other.
-In his PhD dissertation (defended in 2024), he focused on language contact between Niya Prakrit (a form of Gāndhārī) and Bactrian; currently, he is investigating Gāndhārī loanwords into Khotanese and Tocharian.
+His first monograph (based on his 2024 Leiden PhD dissertation) is a study of language contact between Niya Prakrit (a form of Gāndhārī) and Bactrian.
+Currently, his main research focus lies on Gāndhārī loanwords into Khotanese.

 Fields of interest